chunyulin/hpc_snippet/vasp/README.md

   #error -- unsupported ICC configuration!
 Only ICC 15.0, ICC 16.0, ICC 17.0 and ICC 18.0 on Linux x86_64 are supported!
 ```
 * VASP5 + CUDA-10.1 do not compile with sm7.0 as `warning : Instruction 'shfl' without '.sync' is deprecated`.
-* Contiguous pointer from non-contiguous target in Gcc8: See https://www.vasp.at/forum/viewtopic.php?f=2&t=17792
+* Contiguous pointer from non-contiguous target in Gcc 8.
+Use gcc 7 instead as it may be a compiler issue.
+See https://www.vasp.at/forum/viewtopic.php?f=2&t=17792
 * CUDA SM70 deprecate 'shfl' without '.sync': `warning : Instruction 'shfl' without '.sync' is deprecated since PTX ISA version 6.0 and will be discontinued in a future PTX ISA version`

 ### Reference: